Teaching The Teacher

 10 – That my reactions can determine a child’s future

-11 – That school may be the child’s safest place
+11 – That school may be the child’s safe place (and if not we should strive to make it so)

 12 – That we should not attempt to put academic targets over wellbeing